Tobexint/PySocket/docs/documentation.md

 ### 1. Configuration Loader (load_config)
 **Function:** Loads server configuration from config.ini.

-- Uses Python’s configparser to read configuration values from an .ini file.
+- Uses Python’s config parser to read configuration values from a .ini file.

 - Dynamically resolves the full absolute path to the config.ini file based on the script location.